tmr232/supercut/README.md

 ## Supported Formats

-At the moment, only `.mkv` files with subtitle tracks are supported.
+At the moment, the only export format is `.mkv`.

+As for input, all ffmpeg-supported formats should be supported.
+To read subs stored externally (a `.srt` file, for example) use the `--external-subs` flag.